brianjbayer/sample-login-geb-spock/README.md

-# my-login-geb-spock-project
+# sample-login-geb-spock-project

 ## Overview

-This is a single module maven project which will execute the my-login-geb-spock-project Automated Tests
+This is a single module maven project which will execute the sample-login-geb-spock-project Automated Tests